czolish/czolish.github.io/_posts/2017-08-14-what-i-have-learned-from-being-a-receptionist.md

 Technically, I can't kick people out.
 The building I work in is located down the street from 'Meth Central' and we occasionally get a few scragglers.
 Not too many, but enough to worry.

 ## 6. It really pays off to be nice to the IT guys.
 I mean, this is just obvious, but I feel like I can relate to the IT guys.
 People are asking them stupid questions all day, they act like their problem is more important than anyone else's problem, they can't Google their issue first, so on and so forth.
-If you're nice to the IT guys, they won't get pissed off when you screw something up.
+If you're nice to the IT guys, they're less likely to get pissed off when you screw something up.
 They also are more likely to turn the other cheek if you're writing your blog while on the clock.

 ## 7. People can't follow directions (yea, I know, huge shocker).
 How hard is it to understand '*DOWN* the hall, make a *RIGHT*'???
 I mean, should I print a map out for every idiot who walks through the door??